What is Colombia known for?

 These three kinds of food can be eaten as a snack between meals or as an accompaniment to other dishes.

 Arepas are corn patties that can be made with cheese in the dough or on top, which melts while they are being grilled.
 You can also eat them with meat, chicken, or other fillings.
-The meat, chicken, or shrimp can go on top as well.
-Among famous Colombia’s arepas is the ‘arepa de huevo,’ typical of the Caribbean coast, which is fried and has an egg inside.
+The beef, chicken, or shrimp can go on top as well.
+Among Colombia’s arepas is the ‘arepa de huevo,’ typical of the Caribbean coast, which is fried and has an egg inside.

 On the other hand, the empanadas are small pies whose pastry is made of corn or wheat flour.
 They are usually fried and filled with a mix of meat or chicken, rice, peas, and even potato.